 Roski School Ambassadors are currently enrolled undergraduates who are well versed in what the Gayle Garner Roski School has to offer.
 They are excited to speak with prospective, transfer, international, and current undergraduate students.
-They will also serve as panelists, tour guides, and help at various Roski School events.
+They will also serve as panelists, tour guides and help at various Roski School events.

 Contact our Ambassadors today to get a student’s perspective on our school.

-Emma Pulaski is a junior is a BFA design major with a double minor in psychology and product design.
+Emma is a senior is a BFA design major with a double minor in psychology and product design.
 Like some of you, she had no idea what to expect or what she wanted to do when applying to college.
-All she knew was that she wanted to go somewhere that let her explore and find her own path along the way and Roski seemed like the perfect place.
+All she knew was that she wanted to go somewhere that let her explore and find her path along the way and Roski seemed like the perfect place.
 It encourages students to explore different interests, passions, and creative outlets.
-Emma has experimented and challenged herself with classes like ceramics, abnormal psychology and 3D printing before choosing an emphasis in design.
+Emma has experimented and challenged herself with classes like ceramics, abnormal psychology, and 3D printing before choosing an emphasis in design.
 Her love for design goes beyond the classroom; this spring semester 2021 she joined the Trojan Marketing Group, where she will be the design director in the fall!
 When she is not in the studio or working on a project, you’ll probably find her making pasta, doing yoga, or reading a book.
 Some of her recent favorites are Normal People, Exit West, and Finna.
-Feel free to reach out- she’d love to chat about Roski, music, career goals, design, or really anything else!
+Feel free to reach out she’d love to chat about Roski, music, career goals, design, or anything else!

-Yao Sun is a first-generation immigrant and the youngest out of three triplets.
-She loves thrifting, Studio Ghibli films, K-Pop, and a good ole cup of tea.
+Yao is a first-generation immigrant and the youngest out of three triplets and loves thrifting, Studio Ghibli films, K-Pop, and a good ole cup of tea.
 She has a fine arts background and narrowed her field into design after coming to Roski.
 Yao’s favorite aspect about Roski is its multidisciplinary program which gives students like her the freedom and opportunity to explore with diverse styles, tools, and audiences.
 With this flexibility, her design work reflects works about her Chinese-American identity to the functionality of corporate-identity branding.
 She is excited to be a part of the Roski Ambassador program and do not be afraid to reach out to her for anything.
 She looks forward to getting to know all of you!

-Imran Tallman is a sophomore BFA Design major and will graduate with a minor in Product Design at IYA and a specialization in Viterbi’s Computer Programming.
+Imran is a senior BFA Design major and will graduate with a minor in Product Design at IYA and a specialization in Viterbi’s Computer Programming.
 Born and raised in San Diego, he has been blessed to have the beach and mountains right at his fingertips.
 Inspired by the local surroundings as well as his travels, he became obsessed with photography throughout high school.
 Years later, he knew he wanted to pursue a creative degree but wanted to move past photography.
 This decision ultimately led him to Roski’s awesome design program.
 Imran plans to use his experience and education at USC in a UX/UI, product or interactive design career at companies such as Apple Inc, Tesla, and Disney Imagineering.
 Reach out to him up if you’re looking for some advice, a break from school, or a design collab!

-David Torres is a sophomore studying design at Roski.
+David is a sophomore studying design at Roski.
 He values the relationships formed at this school just as much as he values the education.
 You learn just as much in a classroom as you would by meeting new people and expanding your worldview.
 David is an outgoing and accepting person ready for any experience coming my way.
 His personal hobbies include experimenting with watercolor, screenprinting, creating music/ jamming with friends, reading, gardening, and brewing kombucha.
 He has taken a liking to these hobbies because of the unpredictability that comes naturally with their experimentation.
 It keeps each of these interests fresh and exciting for him, plus they offer benefits to his mental/physical health that have overall helped him through the stressful time we are ALL experiencing.
-David encourages you to pickup a new hobby and give it a try!
+David encourages you to pick up a new hobby and give it a try!

-Michelle Yi is a sophomore BFA Design major and is pursuing a minor in Web Technologies and Applications at the Viterbi School of Engineering.
+Michelle is a junior BFA Design major and is pursuing a minor in Web Technologies and Applications at the Viterbi School of Engineering.
 Design has always led her to find solutions.
 Reflecting on her journey with this discipline, she has developed an understanding of how to utilize her profession to provide solutions for people to connect their ideas to live projects.
 Previously, she explored the human psyche through fine arts by studying our identities as human beings.
 Now, as a digital product designer, Michelle utilizes her fine arts background to create personalized experiences in the technology-driven world.
-She is a firm believer in the positive impact design embodies and understands that as a designer, she has a responsibility to improve peoples’ lives through visual interaction.
+She is a firm believer in the positive impact design embodies and understands that as a designer, she has a responsibility to improve people's lives through visual interaction.
 She strives to deliver effective and interactive solutions for people through collaborative work in addition to continuing her studies with the human psyche at USC Roski.